-In 1881 the Congress of the United States gave $5000 to the Smithsonian Institution to conduct archeological excavations for the study of the pre-historic mound builders and their earthen
+In 1881 the Congress of the United States gave $5000 to the Smithsonian Institution to conduct archeological excavations for the study of the pre-historic mound builders and their earthen works.

 Cyrus Thomas who continued the project until 1890.
 By the completion of the project in 1890, over 2000 mounds and earthworks had been studied

 in the eastern United States.

-The Smithsonian wanted to re-write history by suppressing any evidence that gave credibility to the School of Thought known as `Diffusion', which is a belief that throughout history there was
+The Smithsonian wanted to re-write history by suppressing any evidence that gave credibility to the School of Thought known as `Diffusion', which is a belief that throughout history there was an

 was not only false but ridiculous, when you consider that the river system reached to the Gulf of Mexico and these civilizations lived as

 close to each other as the opposite shore of the Gulf.

 Manipulation of the history of North America and its cultures was perpetuated through the historical fabrications of their appointed archeologists and historians, based off the political and religious

 being of inferior intelligence.
 These skulls would then be used as a teaching aide to demonstrate the superiority of the European over the Indian.

 Scholars would then follow up by disseminating this written propaganda.
-An example of this can be found in the words of an important government official and popular writer, Henry
+An example of this can be found in the words of an important government official and popular writer, Henry Schoolcraft